patrickstowell/PHY303-Lectures/phy303-unit5-collective-excited.md

 ### Example: Cobalt-60 Decay
-As an example for gamma ray decays lets consider Co-60 a very common radio-isotope used in nuclear labs to calibrate detector response as placing it in a gamma spectrometer results in two two very clear gamma ray peaks at 1.1732 MeV and 1.3325 MeV next to one another that can be used to assess detector resolution.
+As an example for gamma ray decay lets consider Co-60.
+This is a very common radio-isotope used in nuclear labs to calibrate detector response as placing it in a gamma spectrometer results in two two very clear gamma ray peaks at 1.1732 MeV and 1.3325 MeV next to one another that can be used to assess detector resolution.
 Co-60 itself however is primarily a $\beta$ emitter as we see in the figure below.
-What actually happens during a radioactive decay of $\beta$ is the 99\% of the time it converts into an excited state of Nickel which subsequently emits gamma radiation.
+What happens during a radioactive decay of Co-60 is that 99\% of the time it converts into an excited state of Nickel which subsequently emits gamma radiation.

 ![Alt text](image-100.png)

-Certainly!
-Let's explore the electromagnetic transitions in the decay of Cobalt-60 (Co-60) to its final Nickel isotopes, considering the changes in parity and angular momentum and determining whether the radiation is electric or magnetic dipole or quadrupole.

 Cobalt-60 (Co-60) undergoes beta decay, resulting in the formation of Nickel-60 (Ni-60).
 During this decay, several electromagnetic transitions can occur, and we will focus on the relevant details: